113ll3/Ibmclouddocscli/plugins/projects/projects-cli.md

     The maximum length is `12` characters.
 The minimum length is `0` characters.
 The value must match regular expression `/^$|^(us-south|us-east|eu-gb|eu-de)$/`.

 `--resource-group` (string)
-:   The resource group where the project's data and tools are created.
+:   The resource group name where the project's data and tools are created.
 Required.

     The maximum length is `64` characters.
 The minimum length is `0` characters.
 The value must match regular expression `/^(?!\\s)(?!.*\\s$)[^'"`<>{}\\x00-\\x1F]*$/`.